telepath01/Project_library/README.md

 4. The books will apear in the Books Collection
 5. Press the ERASE button of a book to delete it from your library
 6. At the bottom iof the book card you can select if you read book or if you didn't.

+Thank's to the following for allowing me to use their images

+- Author : Stas Knop Instagram: @stasknop Site: https://www.pexels.com/@stasknop/